 Summer Study in Dublin: Service-Learning

-The service-learning program in Ireland’s capital city offers students the opportunity to experience international volunteer service in a large urban metropolis with many pressing environmental and social issues that affect the entire population.
+The service-learning program in Ireland’s capital city offers students the opportunity to experience international volunteer service in a large urban metropolis with many pressing environmental and social issues.
 Students may support nonprofits, NGOs, and community development agencies working with:

 - At-risk youth